PLCnext/CSharpExamples/PLCnext_CSharpExamples/01_Basics/Basics.md

 # Basics
 [basics.cs](basics.cs)

-The basic.cs shows the basic attributes to make something visible to the PLCnext Engineer.
+The file basic.cs shows the basic attributes to make something visible to the PLCnext Engineer.

 Firstly, use the `[Function]` or `[FunctionBlock]` attribute above classes that are IEC FUs or FBs.
 The FU/FB will be given the same name as the class.